anirxdh/spectAIchallenge/README.md

 At Spect AI, we work with very large PDFs containing unstructured data submitted by construction engineers and architects.
 We need to parse out those unstructured data and format them in a structured way for further processing.
 We also need to display the structured data to users on a webpage.

 This take-home coding challenge is designed to simulate that work on a smaller scale by parsing out a specification in [MasterFormat](https://en.wikipedia.org/wiki/MasterFormat).
-As you will see, the we provide almost no code.
+As you will see, we provide almost no code.
 You are expected to set up everything from scratch and read documentations on librarys that you may have never used before.

 ## 📌 Your Task
 ### Part 1 - Backend